 I was almost disappointed we reached the end of the exhibition.
 Most people spend roughly 1,5 to max 2 hours here.
 It keeps you away from the outdoor elements and keeps you warm.

 Budget tip: If it is really about just getting out of the rain and getting warm, you can only buy a ticket for the movie.
-But I do recommend the full experience with the movie and the experience centre.
+But I do recommend the full experience with the movie and the experience center.
 You can buy your tickets online here.
 They offer family discounts!

 Whale Museum in Husavik